sa4s-serc/HarmonE/README.md

 ---

-## 3. Baseline Configurations
+## 3. Approach Configurations

-The system supports nine baseline approaches, categorized into dynamic adaptation and single-model modes.
+The system supports nine approaches, categorized into dynamic adaptation and single-model modes.
 A shell script named `set_approach.sh` is used to select the desired baseline. **Make sure to set execute permissions:**
 ```bash
 chmod +x set_approach.sh
 ```